 Relevant HND subject areas include physical, mathematical and applied science.
 An HND in computer studies, software engineering or information technology in particular may increase your chances of entry.

-A pre-entry postgraduate qualification is not essential but is likely to improve your prospects if your first degree is in a non-computing subject.
+A pre-entry postgraduate qualification isn't essential but is likely to improve your prospects if your first degree is in a non-computing subject.

 You will need to show:

-Most DBA jobs require some sort of experience in the IT industry.
+Most database administrator jobs require some sort of experience in the IT industry.
 Look out for sandwich degrees that include a work placement.
 These offer invaluable hands-on experience and can sometimes lead to employment after graduation.

-Many DBAs have had experience in programming.
-It is also a good idea to familiarise yourself with as many database technologies and operating systems as possible.
-Most DBA positions require knowledge of structured query language (SQL), Unix and database management systems (DBMS).
+It's a good idea to gain some experience in programming and to familiarise yourself with as many database technologies and operating systems as possible.
+Most positions require knowledge of structured query language (SQL), Unix and DBMS.

 Opportunities can arise within any organisation that uses computerised databases, including organisations in the public, private and third sectors.

-IT companies employ database administrators, both to run their own systems and to work on client projects.
+IT companies employ database administrators to run their own systems and to work on client projects.

 Opportunities also exist in small and medium-sized enterprises (SMEs).
 Even relatively small companies hold a great deal of information on their members, clients and suppliers, and this data is crucial if they are to compete with others in the sector.
-Businesses are increasingly using the information held on their databases to target new customers and launch new products and services.
+Businesses use the information held on their databases to target new customers and launch new products and services.

-The role of a DBA is highly specialised and vacancy numbers have been steadily increasing in recent years.
-Direct entry to graduate DBA roles is likely to be with very large organisations.
+The role is highly specialised and vacancy numbers have been steadily increasing in recent years.
+Direct entry to graduate roles is likely to be with very large organisations.

 Look for job vacancies at:

-Career progression will be helped by taking additional courses, and experienced staff are expected to have completed a database certification programme such as:
+Taking additional courses can help you progress professionally and most employers will expect experienced staff to have completed a database certification programme such as:

-Smaller companies may make use of technical manuals, CD-ROMs and web-based programmes for self-study.
-Larger companies may offer mentoring schemes and tailor training to help individual development plans.
+If you work at a smaller company you may be required to use technical manuals and web-based programmes for self-study.
+Larger companies may offer mentoring schemes and individually-tailored training plans.

-It is vital to keep your technical skills up to date and taking a professional qualification can help with this.
-A range of relevant qualifications are available through the BCS (The Chartered Institute for IT).
+It's vital to keep your technical skills up to date and taking a professional qualification can help with this.
+A range of relevant qualifications are available through the The Chartered Institute for IT (BCS).

-DBAs work in a variety of organisations and career prospects will vary accordingly.
-Larger organisations may offer structured career paths to the level of lead or senior DBA, with increasing management and technical responsibility.
+Your career prospects will depend on the type of organisations you work for.
+Larger organisations may offer structured career paths to the level of lead or senior database administrator, with increasing management and technical responsibility.

-Many DBAs move on to other areas, such as:
+You could move into other areas, such as:

-A large number of DBAs choose to work as freelance consultants or contractors, capitalising on their specialist technical knowledge.
+Alternatively, you could choose to work as a freelance consultant or contractor, capitalising on your specialist technical knowledge.
 As a contractor, the projects you work on might include the design and development of a smaller database or working as part of a large-scale project in conjunction with specialist IT firms and consultants.
 This does require substantial experience, but you may find the financial benefits and freedom to take time off between contracts attractive.